 We are only on the bikes for half a day as we make our way back into Slovenia and to Lake Bled.
-You will half a day to visit the beautiful Lake Bled castle via the cable car, go boating on the lake and generally chill out.
+You will have half a day to visit the beautiful Lake Bled castle via the cable car, go boating on the lake and generally chill out.

 DAY 13: Lake Bled to Augsburg (300 miles)

 We return to the high Alps for more twisty roads and stunning Alpine scenery.
 We will make our way to the Southern Austria through the more remote parts of Slovenia.
 We will climb over the Karawanken (great name!)
 Alps using the Loibl pass which has been used as a pass over the Alps for hundreds of years.
 Then we will explore the beautiful Grossglockner Pass.